TusharChanolian/bmodal-polygonid/README.md

-## B-modalxPolygonID
+## B-modalXPolygonID

-Bmodal using Polygon ID to submit ZK proofs of the user's Dao Role for voting.
+B-modal using Polygon ID to submit ZK proofs of the user's Dao Role for voting.

 ### 1. Issuer provides the prover with a verifiable credential (VC)